There are specified deductibles for hurricane damage in Florida which must be met before insurance starts paying

 Actual Cash Value: “ACV”.
 This is a term used by insurance companies to pay claims.
-It is generally known as being replacement cost of items less depreciation.
-It is the subject of much controversy in claims handling
+It is generally known as being the replacement cost of items less depreciation.
+It is the subject of much controversy in claims handling.

 Adjuster: A representative sent by an insurance company to interact with a person who has made a claim who is sent to evaluate the claim.

-Appraisal: A process available under some insurance policies where there is an disagreement on the amount of the loss.
+Appraisal: A process available under some insurance policies where there is a disagreement on the amount of the loss.
 Specific policies have controlling language and different jurisdictions allow for different processes.

-Alternate Living expenses: “ALE”.
-It is money you may be owed under your insurance policy if you need to vacate you property either due to a covered loss or necessary repairs due to a covered loss.
+Additional Living Expense: “ALE”.
+It is money you may be owed under your insurance policy if you need to vacate your property either due to a covered loss or necessary repairs due to a covered loss.
 It also commonly covers "Loss of Use" and/or "Loss of Rental Income"

 Bad Faith: with respect to insurance this is known as unfair or deceptive practices by an insurance company and is the subject of a number of Florida Laws.